njanetos/tikz3d/README.md

 ## Basic usage

 Currently supports polygons and lines.
-Also has convinience functions for drawing boxes and rectangle.
+Also has convenience functions for drawing boxes and rectangle.
 Takes a text file with tikz code, but with 3D coordinates, e.g.,

 ```
 \camera (48, 48, 48, -0.78540, 0, -0.78540);